Benndot/Arcade-Shooter/readme.md

 projectiles at enemies located above.
 Left and right movement is performed either with arrow keys or WASD.
 Each press of the space bar launches a projectile, though the number of projectiles allowed at once are limited.

+## Current State

+Core gameplay has been implemented, but the game loops has not been completed.

+While the game can work in multiple sizes/resolutions, more solutions must be implemented before it will be able to swap between sizes on the fly.

 ## todo

 implement victory and defeat scenarios